All Products

 ((100 - kube_daemonset_status_number_ready{} / kube_daemonset_status_desired_number_scheduled{} * 100) or (kube_daemonset_status_desired_number_scheduled{} - kube_daemonset_status_current_number_scheduled{})) > 0

-In the portal, click Alert Rule Set for Workload Exceptions and set the DaemonSet pod anomaly alert rule.
-For more information, see Alert management.
+In the operation entry point, click Alert Rule Set for Workload Exceptions and set the DaemonSet pod anomaly alert rule.
+For more information, see Manage alerts in ACK.

 Critical